-OL - NE
+OL - KC

 LG Joe Thuney is expected play under the franchise tag for the Patriots.

 Thuney is set to make $14.78 million and will be a free agent next season.
 He is considered one of the best interior lineman in the NFL and is looking to secure a long-term deal.
 The Patriots and Thuney were reportedly not close to an extension when contract talks began during the off-season.
 The former former 2016 third-round pick is a vital piece of the Patriots’ offensive line.